Help build local AI with no API token caps.

 Cloud AI tools Cloud coding agents Outlier Free Outlier Pro

-Monthly cost $20+ Often much higher $0 $20
+Monthly cost $20+ Often much higher $0 $20/mo (or $149/yr · lifetime from $99)

 Usage model Server-side limits Usage windows / caps No Outlier token meter No Outlier token meter